Mozzy: Early life

-Mozzy grew up on 4th Avenue, in Sacramento's Oak Park neighborhood.
+Patterson grew up on 4th Avenue, in Sacramento's Oak Park neighborhood.
 His parents were not in his life, so he was raised by his grandmother Brenda Patterson-Usher, a Black Panther party member, who owned several homes throughout Oak Park.
-Mozzy attended Sacramento High School and American Legion Continuation School, but eventually dropped out and earned a GED.
+Patterson attended Sacramento High School and American Legion Continuation School, but eventually dropped out and earned a GED.
 He worked various local jobs until he decided to pursue his music career full-time in 2010.
-In a 2017 interview with CivilTV, Mozzy stated that he used to walk around his neighborhood with a hoodie over his head out of embarrassment as to not be noticed by his neighbors and peers.
+In a 2017 interview with CivilTV, he stated that he used to walk around his neighborhood with a hoodie over his head out of embarrassment as to not be noticed by his neighbors and peers.
 He later states that this was his motivation to pursue music full-time.

 Career

 Career beginnings

-Mozzy first began rapping at age 12 alongside his uncle Genaro "GP the Beast" Patterson.

 In 2010 under the stage name "Lil Tim", Mozzy released a single titled "U Ain't Really Like 'Dat", his first release as a full-time musician.
 Mozzy released his first solo mixtape in 2011 under the title Money Means Mozzy.